 And here comes the beginning of a big ‘But’.
 The dream I write about in another post was not so much about my finding a little blond boy; in this dream from decades earlier in my life, I am running from people which suggests while I may have understood the little blondie was my son, apparently my pursuers did not.
 There are parents in adoptive families who cannot entirely rest confident of their bonds to their ‘forever’ child however they shield themselves from uncertainty with what at times sounds like a desperate affirmation.
 No sooner typing that statement, I hear a little worm in my head shout back, “Speak for yourself.”
 Fine, maybe echoes of others’ claims to my son haunt only me; actually no, for my husband used the word ‘legitimacy’ when we discussed this wiggly little worm beginning to drill holes in the certainty two paragraphs up.
 Talk to a few adoptors: the sense of insecurity about what family means sometimes bubbles to the surface for them too.

-Or, although we are continually reminded that nurture trumps nature for as Lewis Mehl-Madrona says it so well in Healing the Mind through the Power of Story (2010), “we are so much more than our genome”(154)**, someone will sit on the armchair across us and look at us with unblinking sympathy, to pontificate, “I always say, ‘It’s in the blood’.”
+Or, although we are continually reminded that nurture trumps nature as Lewis Mehl-Madrona says in Healing the Mind through the Power of Story (2010), “we are so much more than our genome”(154), someone will sit on the armchair across us and look at us with unblinking sympathy, to pontificate, “’I always say, ‘It’s in the blood’”.

 And what about the mother who gave birth to him?
 Or those who cared for him in the hospital and at the orphanage for several years?
 There we go again.
 Who we are, the love we feel and offer, the environment we provide does not allow us to assume we are the totality of our child’s attachment or whatever it is that comes wrapped in the concept of the adoptee’s ‘real’ parents.

 And the question of legitimacy does not come only from the ‘pursuers’.
 The little blond boy, the third part of the triangle that was this new family, what is happening within him?
 We, in those 20 or so minutes, believed we were bonded or the other word ‘attached’ to the little fellow.
-But the neuro-transmitters flooding our brain with love or oxytocin, were they flooding his in the same way or degree?
+But the neuro-transmitters flooding our brain with love … or oxytocin or vasopressin or dopamine or serotonin, were they flooding his in the same way or degree?

 We are not the norm: we have to redefine ‘family’ to accommodate all the people assembled into the adoptive configuration as Marion Crook advocates.
 The adopted child has not only one set of undisputed parents, but two or more.
-I have just started to read, Thicker Than Blood: adoptive parenting in the modern world (2016) by Marion Crook.
-She caught my attention immediately for she starts out by saying, “We work hard at finding ways to support membership in their first family while firmly establishing them in our adoptive family”(27).
+In Thicker Than Blood: adoptive parenting in the modern world (2016), Marion Crook caught my attention immediately for she starts out by saying, “We work hard at finding ways to support membership in their first family while firmly establishing them in our adoptive family”(27).
 I think the more we understand our child is a child whose Hero’s Journey must always straddle two families, the more we ease the child’s burden, and likely our own.

 I have been mulling this feeling of insecurity as an adoptor for a long time.
 My thoughts, standing before me like some security gorilla at a bar, arms crossed over a ridiculously bloated chest, have demanded I read beyond the adoption fluff books in order to build a real attachment with the child.